vippsas/vipps-solutions/invoice-through-epayments/README.md

    If they are provided with a link, they can tap this to view the invoice data in a web view without leaving the Vipps app.
 1. The customer approves the payment.

+For example, the sequence might look like this:
 ![Subsequent payment of an invoice](images/subsequent-invoice-payment.png)

 The invoice payments must have extended expiration dates, as specified in the